 Authorities: 32 people go to hospitals after deck collapse

 North Korea claims U.S. officials forcibly seized a diplomatic package from one of their delegations at New York's JFK airport.
-North Korea claims U.S. officials forcibly seized a diplomatic package from one of their delegations at New York's JFK airport.
+Authorities say 32 people were taken to hospitals after the second-story deck of a Montana lodge collapsed during a memorial event for a firefighter, NBC Montana reports.

 Add your comments below